AdamRamberg/unity-stories/README.md

 There might seems to be a lot going on in this Story.
 Below is a breakdown on what everything is:
 - First we define the variables that we want to keep track of in this Story.
 This is what the Story is all about.
 You can store any data or object that you want to keep track of and change when StoryActions are dispatched.
 - The InitStory() method is used if you want to initalize variables each play.
 - Lastly we define our StoryActions and corrsponding factories (these can be defined in a seperate file if that is preferable).
-These can be dispatched from your code in order to change the state in our Story.
+StoryActions can be dispatched from your code in order to change the state in our Story.
 The StoryAction can contain data and is responsible to define how it changes our Story's data.
-In the above example we define 2 actions (and corrsponding factories) that increments and decrements our variables stored in the Story.
+In the above example we define 2 StoryActions (and corrsponding factories) that increments and decrements our variables stored in the Story.

 *One major difference from Redux is that we don't define a reducer.
 Instead we let StoryActions define how we change our Story / state.
 Another major difference is that a StoryAction actual mutates our Story / state.
 This is because Unity Stories tries to minimize the amount of garbage being generated.*

+*Even though it is possible, a Story's state should never be altered directly, always dispatch a StoryAction.*

 When the Story is defined you can now use is it in your code.
 Here is an example of how you would dispatch a StoryAction (using our defined factories) from a button click:
 ```